ibm-messaging/mq-metric-samples/README.md

 estimated based on holding one minute's amount of publications; the number of monitored channels is also used as an estimate, although that does not need to be time-based as the data is requested directly by the monitor.
-* USEDLQ on the admin topic: The USEDLQ attribute on the topic object associated with the metrics publications (usually SYSTEM.ADMIN.TOPIC) determines what happens if the subscriber's queue is full.
+* USEDLQ on the admin topic: The USEDLQ attribute on the topic object associated with the metrics publications (usually `SYSTEM.ADMIN.TOPIC`) determines what happens if the subscriber's queue is full.
 You might prefer to set this to NO to avoid filling the system DLQ if the collection program does not read the publications frequently enough.

+### Local and client connections
+Connections to the queue manager can be made with either local or client bindings.
+Running the collector "alongside" the queue manager is usually preferred, with the collector configured to run as a service.
+Sample scripts in this repository show how to define an appropriate MQ SERVICE.
+Client connections can be made by specifying the channel and connName information in the basic configuration; in this mode, only plaintext communication is available (similar to the MQSERVER environment variable).
+For secure communication using TLS, then you must provide connection information via a CCDT.
+Use the `ccdtUrl` configuration option or environment variables to point at a CCDT that can be in either binary or JSON format.
+The `runMonitorTLS.sh` script gives a simple example of setting up a container to use TLS.

 ### Using durable subscriptions
 An alternative collection mechanism uses durable subscriptions for the queue metric data.
 This may avoid needing to increase